-HarvestShare is a sliding-scale, Community Supported Agriculture program offering fresh vegetables and fruits each week from mid-April through December.
+HarvestShare is a sliding-scale, Community Supported Agriculture program offering fresh vegetables and fruits each week from April 26 – December 9, 2017.
 HarvestShare members are also invited to enjoy our workdays, potluck meals, workshops, cooking demonstrations, special events, and worship services.

 - How do I sign up?
 Find the online registration form here.

-- Where’s the list of registration info?
+- Where and when are the pick-ups?
 You can find info on the online form, and also on the Registration Info page.
-(Both links include pick-up locations and times, and price and season options.)

 - How do I pay?
 Visit the Payment Info page.